 5. Be open to opinions and criticism

 If your goal is to grow and advance in your industry, or become a more valued employee, humility and grit are required.
 Be humble enough to ask how a task or project could have been done differently or better.
 Accept criticism, no matter how crudely it is delivered.
-And before reacting, analyze it—it could turn out to be a gift.
+And before reacting, analyze it-it could turn out to be a gift.
 Don’t allow ego to dictate your reaction.
+This could be the difference between HIPPOs considering you to be the high-potential employee who follows in their footsteps when they decide to leave or retire.
+Take any criticism on board, and use it to your advantage.

 6. Limit time spent with negative coworkers